lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 I will use some cool features provided by [BubbleWrap](https://github.com/rubymotion/BubbleWrap) like the <code>App::Persistence</code> helper that wraps <code>NSUserDefaults</code>, <code>BW::JSON</code> for JSON encoding and parsing and <code>BW::HTTP</code> that wraps <code>NSURLRequest, NSURLConnection</code> in order to communicate with our Rails API.
 BubbleWrap provides a ruby-like interface to common Cocoa and iOS APIs: go and check out the documentation if you want learn some more.

-UPDATE May 11th: I decided to switch to use [Bundler](http://gembundler.com).
+UPDATE May 15th: I decided start using [Bundler](http://gembundler.com).
 For more information on why, check [this useful guide](http://thunderboltlabs.com/posts/using-bundler-with-rubymotion.html).

 To use BubbleWrap just open the Terminal and install the bundler gem: